leoneljs/Core-Code-BootCampljs/README.md

 the pseudocode allows to create a beta version of the code with a non-formal language and thus verify if there is a certain error to solve it in the best way
 5. Create a pseudocode to calculate the aproximated age of a user base on the year they born, (you can define a variable with the actual year if you need it, like for example i could define Y <-- 2022)
 ![image](https://user-images.githubusercontent.com/52414295/149167806-7ee3097d-4c9f-4c07-8679-f2de2aa003f8.png)

+### - DAY 3:
+1. Translate the year you where born to binary, decimal and hexadecimal Decimal 1995-------Binario 11111001011------Hexadecimal 7CB
+3. Translate 51966 into hexadecimal and binary
+  -           CAFE         --------------- 1100101011111110
+4. Base on the examples and the guide of the low-level language: 5.1 Create a program to add two numbers given by the user 5.2 Create a program that display your name